khiami/js-performance/README.md

 Open Extenion settings to change the (n) of times each case is executed.
 Default is set to 100K

+## Extension Updates
+0.0.13 You can set the execution times at the definition level, e.g.
+  // definition, run 100000 times

 ## Todo/Future Updates

 1. Support wider range of definition/case syntax/format